ipchama/rislive/README.md

                         Config data to be passed to the plugin if --output- plugin was used.
 Will be passed as-is and format will depend on the plugin.
-  --output {screen,socket}, -o {screen,socket}
-                        Where to send the data.
-Defaults to stdout.
-  --socket-path SOCKET_PATH, -s SOCKET_PATH
-                        The filename of the unix dgram on which the consumer is listening.
-Defaults to /tmp/risdata.sock.
-  --format {influx}, -f {influx}
-                        Alternate output format.
   --auto-reconnect AUTO_RECONNECT, -ar AUTO_RECONNECT
                         Auto-reconnect if the connection drops or is severed.
                         Defaults to True.